 It must be crowded having two dogs in such a small space.
 Where do they sleep?

 Our van has more than enough room for all four of us to relax comfortably.
-When we’re hanging out in the van, Nymeria has her window-side perch on the bed platform, while Crow curls up next to us on the couch.
+When we’re hanging out in the van, both dogs have their window-side perches on the bed platform.
 But we try to be outside as much as possible, so the small interior of a van is much less of an issue than you would think.

 There’s plenty of space for all four of us – even with Nymeria sprawled across half the bed.